awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 ## Focus

 Everyone knows it matters.
 However, becoming unfocused is much more common and a bigger problem.
 What are the types of ways to lose focus?
 Starting/procrastinating, sustaining, and optimizing the quality of focus.

   1. **Procrastinating** is a systemic issue for many people and we all know it.
   Some people procrastinate everything, others only in particular areas.
-Figure out which areas are your worst and use techniques like: timeboxing, the pomodoro technique, and shutting off distracting technologies like cellphones, computers, etc. I wrote a blog post on both removing distractions (digital minimalism) and sustaining focus (deep work).
+  Figure out which areas are your worst and use techniques like: timeboxing, the pomodoro technique, and shutting off distracting technologies like cellphones, computers, etc.
+  I wrote a blog post on both removing distractions (digital minimalism) and sustaining focus (deep work).
 You need to recognize your procrastination triggers and work hard to resist them.
 Sometimes you can just say "we only need to do this for 5 minutes."
 If you are taking too many breaks timeboxing or the pomodoro technique are your best bet.
 If one stage is too hard, don't feel bad about rolling things back and working from a previous stage.

   2. **Sustaining** focus on a specific task is the goal.
   Flow is typically touted as the ability to sustain focus for long stretches of time and is considered desirable.
 However, flow can be a major issue since hard and meaningful tasks can cause flow to be removed since the struggle is not comfortable.
 Scott Young also doesn't seem to be really into this trendy idea of low.
 Be skeptical of things that seem easy or enjoyable when it comes to accomplishing hard things.
 Toilets need proper flow, people do not.

-      - Interleaving: the process of studying in spaced out chunks.
+      - **Interleaving**: the process of studying in spaced out chunks.
       Not too long you forget, but not too short to be cramming.
       So study different topics in a chunk of time, not just one small area.

       - Rule of thumb for deeply focused studying: 45 minutes to 1 hour.
-You probably have 4-5 solid chunks you can take advantage of intense study.
-Then you need to switch to shallow work like email and light reading.
+      You probably have 3-5 solid chunks you can take advantage of intense study per day.
+Then you need to switch to shallow work like email and reading.

-      - Distraction sources: environment, your task, your minded, the right kind of focus
+      - **Distraction sources**: environment, your task, your mind, the right kind of focus

-          - Environment: No multitasking, flashing lights, random noises, lighting that will make you drowsy, etc. The most hardcore is Linus Torvalds workspace.
+          - Environment: No multitasking, flashing lights, random noises, lighting that will make you drowsy, etc.
+          The most hardcore I have seen is Linus Torvald's workspace.

-          - Task: Take notes, reexplain concepts to yourself, recall ideas, walk around.
+          - Task: Take notes, re-explain concepts to yourself, recall ideas, walk around.
 Many tips exist and I put many in the deep work section I wrote about.

-          - Mind: Meditation, taking 30 minutes before a task to do something like shower, cook, etc. that dump distractions from your brain.
+          - Mind: Meditation, taking 30 minutes before a task to do something like shower, cook, etc. these activities help dump distractions from your brain.

           - Right focus: This is a tough one to pin down but let's give it a try.
           For instance, creative problems require intense focus and then diffused learning.
           If you want to know about this I suggest Barbara Oakley's class on _Learning how to Learn_ or my blog notes on the book.
           I wrote them to reference later on.

 How can you get better at focusing?
 It is like a muscle and muscles must be trained.
 Periods of time focusing and stretching ones upper limit can help.
 I tend to approach it from a mental, nutritional, and exercise standpoints.
 The best diet for focus is the whole foods plant based diet with the proper supplementation I provided on the daily lifestyle checklist.
 For exercise and mental biking, meditation, and getting outside really help you out.
 The mental side is training and is probably the most straight forward of all: do the thing for long and longer with greater intensity of focus.

 ## Directness